Card counting in Blackjack

 In the film mentioned above, players from one team were sitting at different tables.
-When a statistical advantage arose on any of the tables, another player on another table was given a secret signal to join the table and to place the highest bets.
-Naturally, all fun ended as soon as the team had been unveiled by the casino.
+When the statistical advantage arose on any of the tables, another player from another table was given a secret signal to join the table and to place the highest bets.
+Naturally, all fun ended as soon as the team had been caught by the casino.

 The basic strategy of card counting works as follows:

 It is thus clear that the higher the total sum is, the higher your bet should be.
 At the same time, the total sum is divided by a multiple of the remaining card decks.
 Most commonly, blackjack is played with 6 to 8 decks of cards.
-If there are 4 packs remaining, you shall divide your total sum by 4.
-By doing this division you will get so called "true count" indicating your current advantage/disadvantage.
+If there are 4 packs remaining, you should divide your total sum by 4.
+By doing this division you will get a so-called "true count" indicating your current advantage or disadvantage.
 If the number of remaining decks to deal is lower while total positive sum remains the same, your advantage is higher.

 There are other card-counting strategies differing from each other in the method of counting aces.
 This card plays quite an important role in this game (without an ace you cannot have blackjack and it is paid in the ratio 3:2).

-Counting cards has no positive impact for a player when playing video blackjack because all the cards are dealt randomly.
+Counting cards has no positive impact for a player when playing video blackjack, because all the cards are dealt randomly.
 This means that each game is played with a new virtual deck of cards.
 In live blackjack, in a real casino or in an online casino, it is to some extent possible to use card counting to gain an advantage over the casino.

 Casinos protect themselves by using other methods such as using a cut card.
 In practice this means that only half of the cards are dealt out of eight decks.
-The cut card is placed into the brick indicating to the dealer that the game will be completed after the round in progress finishes and the cards will be freshly shuffled.
+The cut card is placed into the shoe indicating to the dealer that the game will be completed after the round in progress finishes and the cards will be freshly shuffled.
 This method significantly reduces the profitability of card counting, as the benefits of card counting are the highest towards the end of a shoe.

 Counting cards also loses its meaning if the casino uses a CSM (continuous shuffling machine).
-CSM is a device for the automatic shuffling of cards.
+CSM is a device for automatic shuffling of cards.
 Therefore, after the completion of each round, the used cards are shuffled immediately.

 Shuffle tracking is a less popular and more demanding strategy to be managed and to be revealed by the casino.
-The strategy is based on your good eyesight, excellent memory –if you manage to remember which cards have been dealt and to trace how they were shuffled - you can gain the advantage.
-The principle is simple, i.e. the player remembers groups of cards, assigns them a value and when a new game is opened, the player decides according to which cards follow.
+The strategy is based on your good eyesight and excellent memory.
+If you manage to remember which cards have been dealt and trace how they were shuffled, you can gain an advantage.
+The principle is simple – the player remembers groups of cards, assigns them a value and when a new game is opened, the player decides according to which cards follow.